A 29-year-old woman presents with occasional twitching of both eyelids. What could be the cause?

 Benign essential blepharospasm (BEB) is idiopathic but can be associated with other movement disorders such as Parkinson's disease.

 BEB occurs in women more often than men.
 The classic presentation is episodes of bilateral blepharospasm.
 Patients may be able to identify a trigger(s) such as exposure to sunlight, stress, or fatigue.
 BEB can result in significant visual limitations with reduced quality of life.
 Management includes medical therapy and surgery.

-In this 17-minute video featuring Dr. Ahsen Hussain from Dalhousie University we will review:
+In this 16-minute video featuring Dr. Ahsen Hussain, assistant professor at Dalhousie University in Nova Scotia, we'll review:

 Plastics Coach Tip

 Blepharospasm that is unilateral with associated hemi-facial spasm may not be BEB and should be investigated further.

 Not receiving our tips yet?
 Subscribe to receive them straight to your inbox.